gas-buddy/swagger-csharp-client/README.md

 # Generating an API Client

+## Make sure you have nuget and msbuild.exe

+-Try the command `nuget help`.
+If the command is not found, then you need to download nuget-cli from https://dist.nuget.org/index.html (Use the Windows Command line version).
+Put the installed nuget.exe file into your desired folder and add that folder to your PATH
+-Also add the MSBuild bin folder to your path, e.g. `C:\Program Files (x86)\MSBuild\14.0\Bin`

 ## API Client With `nuget` Package

 If you want to generate a client to be available on nuget(which you probably do), or update an existing client nuget package, then run the following: